aerben/aerben.github.io-sources/source/_posts/docker-maven-2.md

 $ aws ec2 create-security-group --group-name DockerHostSecurityGroup --description "A security group for the docker tutorial on aerben.me"
 ```

 Then go ahead and allow access for ports 22 and 8080 over TCP.
-The given commands will allow access to every source IP address by specifying the CIDR `0.0.0.0/0`.
+The given commands will allow access to every source IP address by specifying the CIDR block  `0.0.0.0/0`.
 If you know your public IP address or a range in which it will be, you can and should substitute the appropriate CIDR range.

 ```
 $ aws ec2 authorize-security-group-ingress --group-name DockerHostSecurityGroup --protocol tcp --port 22 --cidr "0.0.0.0/0"